 So you get the full 3D position of the detected object, in this case, my face.

-So that the full xyz position in meters is returned.
+So that the full three-dimensional position in meters is returned.
 See below.

-Spatial AI - Augmenting the Model with 3D Postion¶
+Spatial AI - Augmenting the Model with 3D Position¶

 So by default DepthAI is set to return the full 3D position.
 So in the command above, we actually specify for it to not